 In 2012 the company purchased about 440 kilowatt hours of power from other providers.

 The company is committed to diversifying its portfolio to include more green energy.
-To that end, in 2013 it signed a contract with EDP Renewables North America for 250 megawatts of wind energy which it will begin receiving in 2016.
-In late 2013 Georgia Power opened its Water Research Center that will look for ways to reduce its power plant water use and improve the quality of water it releases from plants.
+To that end, in 2013 it signed a contract with EDP Renewables North America for 250 MW of wind energy which it will begin receiving in 2016.
+That year, Georgia Power opened its Water Research Center that will look for ways to reduce its power plant water use and improve the quality of water it releases from plants.